Greenheart/swipeforfuture.com/README.md

 # green-choices

-> Solving the climate crisis, one swipe at a time.
+> Solving the climate crisis, one swipe at a time 🌍🔥

 ## Welcome, Mrs. President! 🖖